JieSun-pku/detonationFoam/README.md

 # detonationFoam (based on OpenFOAM 8): An open-source solver for simulation of gaseous detonation based on OpenFOAM
 detonationFoam_dev(two phase) branch is developed base on the detonationFoam_V2.0 branch (based on OpenFOAM 8).
 The description of the governing equations and mathematical models can still be found in the documentation under the version 1.0 branch.

-The author's productivity is quite low, so updates to the dev branch will be slow.

-## What's new?
+# What's new?
 Two-phase model is added.
+The reliability of the current solver has undergone preliminary testing.
+The author will conduct further validation tests and gradually upload sample calculations and

 ## Directory structure
-detonationFoam_V2.0
+detonationFoam_dev
    ```
    solverTypeEuler (Solve Euler equations)
    solverTypeNS_Sutherland (Solve N-S equations; transport parameters are calculated according to Sutherland model)
    solverTypeNS_mixtureAverage (Solve N-S equations; transport parameters are calculated according to mixture-averaged model)
+   solverTypeNSSpray_Sutherland (Solve N-S equations; transport parameters are calculated according to Sutherland model; two-phase mode, i.e., gas and droplet, is added)
    fluxSchemes_improved (Improved convective flux computation library)
    DLBFoam-1.0-1.0_OF8 (Dynamic load balance library: https://github.com/blttkgl/DLBFoam-1.0/tree/v1.0_OF8.
 Optional)
    dynamicMesh2D (2D adaptive mesh refinement library.
 Optional)